 Innovation Tri-Valley has several committees that meet on a regular basis to work on specific projects and programs.
-This is a summary of each of the committees, who is the Chair and their respective responsibilities.
+This is a summary of each of the committees and their initiatives.

 The CEO Circle meets on an as-needed basis, so C-level executives of member companies can suggest new or revised policy directions for Innovation Tri-Valley.